jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

-# Against Railway-Oriented Programming: Three Ways to Handle the Inevitable
+# Beyond Railway-Oriented Programming: Four Practical Error-Handling Styles

 **Or: How I learned to stop worrying and embrace failure**